Plumsail/actions/source/flow/how-tos/sharepoint/create-sp-group-add-users.rst

 Conclusion
 ~~~~~~~~~~
-Now you should have an idea how to use the actions from `Plumsail SharePoint connector`_ for Microsoft Flow to manage SharePoint groups.
+Now you should have an idea how to use the actions from `Plumsail SharePoint connector`_ for Power Automate (Microsoft Flow) to manage SharePoint groups.
 If you haven’t used the connector yet, `registering an account`_ would be the first step.
 It is quite easy to get started.